 The professional project manager

 The aim of this programme is to provide current / prospective senior project managers with an in-depth review of the role and importance of project management in the organisation.
-It focuses on the strategic role of the project manager and aims to draw out the full scope of the role and how it impacts on project performance.
+It focuses on the strategic role of the professional project manager and aims to draw out the full scope of the role and how it impacts on project performance.

 Training objectivesThe five key objectives of this programme are to enable the participants to:

-- Identify the characteristics and attributes needed by project managers in ensuring the organisation is recognised as an industry leader in delivering successful projects
+- Identify the characteristics and attributes needed by professional project managers in ensuring the organisation is recognised as an industry leader in delivering successful projects

-- Understand the full scope and impact of the project manager / leader’s role in managing projects or programmes to maximise benefit to the business
+- Understand the full scope and impact of the professional project manager / leader’s role in managing projects or programmes to maximise benefit to the business

 - Define the hallmarks and skills required to manage significant business projects or project portfolios